Raventree Hall by Yoann Boissonnet © Fantasy Flight Games

-The castle has high, ancient stone walls with moss climbing up them.
+Raventree has high, ancient stone walls with moss climbing up them.
 There are two huge, square towers flanking the gate and a square tower at each angle in the wall.
 It is also defended by a deep moat lined with stone.
-Inside the walls there is a muddy outer ward, a cavernous timber keep.
+Inside the walls are a muddy outer ward and a cavernous timber keep.

 A Game of Thrones